 - Team-work, partnership and collaboration skills

-- Basic and clinical science of CNS pathophysiology
+- Basic and clinical science of Neuroscience pathophysiology

 - Translational medicine, including biomarkers